I currently see clients at my office in Fort Wayne and Columbia City, Indiana.

 In family sessions, parents and children learn how to communicate, how to listen, how to prevent hostility, how to resolve problems, and how to function as a team, while genuinely valuing each others’ differences.

-Parenting is probably the toughest job on the planet, and yet the one we’re often least prepared for.
+Parenting is probably the toughest job on the planet, and yet it’s the one we’re often least prepared for.
 In certain ways, it’s a horrendous balancing act.
 How can parents stand firmly at the helm—set limits, enforce rules, enact discipline—without alienating their children or squelching their spirits?
 Together, parents and I explore ways to make that happen.
-Parents also learn ways of teaching basic life skills; how to instill self-reliance, confidence and a vital sense of self-worth.
+Parents also learn ways of teaching basic life skills; how to instill self-reliance, confidence and a vital sense of self-worth in their children.

 And all the other people!

 We all know what it’s like when life throws us a curve ball.
 Job loss, death of a loved one, an empty nest, relationship breakups, and getting older . . . these are just a few of the circumstances that can rattle our world.